uberspark/uberxmhf/tools/README.md

 + grub loads the kernel and initrd
 + initrd sends yet another DHCP request, sets up the IP network, and uses the iscsistart script, which sets up the iscsi initiator and logins (yes, again) to the iscsi target.
 + iscsistart script then mounts this disk and uses pivot_root (as usual) to make it the new root
-+ boot process starts from the real root now, running /sbin/init
++ boot process starts from the real root now, running `/sbin/init`.

 ### iSCSI cheat sheet ###

 1. Discover what iSCSI Targets exist on server 10.0.0.1:
   `iscsiadm -m discovery -t st -p 10.0.0.1`
-+ Connect to a particular Target (check dmesg for new /dev/sdX or use UUID if you already know what it should be) `iscsiadm -m node --targetname "iqn.2012-01.com.nfsec:iscsi.slashboot.caisson" --portal "10.0.0.1:3260" --login`
++ Connect to a particular Target (check `dmesg` for new `/dev/sdX` or use UUID if you already know what it should be) `iscsiadm -m node --targetname "iqn.2012-01.com.nfsec:iscsi.slashboot.caisson" --portal "10.0.0.1:3260" --login`
 + View active iSCSI sessions:
   `iscsiadm -m session -P 1`